basnijholt/glove80/README.md

 ## Workflow

-1. Modify the generator code under `src/glove80/` (or adjust metadata in `sources/variant_metadata.json` if the release notes/UUIDs change).
+1. Modify the generator code under `src/glove80/` (or adjust the appropriate metadata file in `sources/` if the release notes/UUIDs change).
 2. Run the generator:

    ```bash